 Below is a list of my favourite hidden gems to experience “when in Rome”.
 Mi scusi, I had to say it…

 Under the Santa Maria della Concezione church, hidden amongst the fancy restaurants and hotels of Via Vittorio Veneto, lie the bones of nearly 4000 Capuchin friars.
 Whilst you may have seen human bones neatly arranged in rows before (Paris Catacombs anyone?) you probably haven’t seen a place as unique as this.
-I mean, where else will find you a ‘Crypt of the Pelvises’?
+P.S.
+If you thought you’d get away with never seeing or hearing the phrase ‘Crypt of the Pelvises’, you were wrong.

 The Capuchins are a Franciscan order of friars named after their ‘cappuccio’, a distinct brown hood.
 This is also where the name cappuccino comes from, as the hood of brown foam on top of the milk could be likened to the friar’s hoods.